by Martin Maenza, adapted from Super Friends #8 by E. Nelson Bridwell and Ramona Fradon

 “Thanks.”
 The Squire grabbed his hand and then reached out for his father with the other.
 “Father, here!”

 The Knight grasped it firmly, but the fight had taken a lot out of him.
 This was starting to be harder for a man his age.
-Perhaps it was time to pass the armor down to his son.
+It would soon, perhaps, be time to pass the armor down to his son when he was ready.
 He watched as the Squire conversed with Bushmaster.
 An idea came to him.
-Perhaps he could give him something more than the simple armor he wore.
+Perhaps he could give his son something more than the simple armor he had always worn as the Knight.

 Meanwhile, on the island of Taiwan, two more heroes raced to stop another of Grax’s bombs with only the moonlight above to guide them.
 One was a dark-haired man in a domino mask with a wide-brimmed black hat.
 He was dressed in dark pants, a light shirt, and a very stylish, dark short jacket.
 He ran alongside a bald Chinese man dressed in light blue robes with lightning bolt yellow trim on the sleeves and a matching sash belt.